x5a/hipproblems/lessenger/README.md

 You can reach the Hipmunk Lessenger UI here: [Lessenger UI](https://www.hipmunk.com/jobs/hello/lessenger)

+Notes:
-Note: while the UI supports modern browsers, we suggest using Chrome.
+* While the UI supports modern browsers, we suggest using Chrome.
+* There are several [reference server](./examples) implementations available for you to start with, but you can choose any language/framework you wish.

 # Welcome Message